Ubiqu+Ity 1.2 changelogA Visualizing English Print application from the University of Wisconsin–Madison

 We are also logging any system errors that might come up.

 Defect statistics is only compatible with files processed through our TEI-P4 processing line.
-The xml files from TCP use special characters
+The XML files from the TCP use special characters

 Our pipeline translates these xml tags or unicode symbols into ^,*, and (...) respectively in resulting plain text files.